What is Breast Lift?

-Breast lift surgery, or mastopexy, restores a more youthful appearance to a woman’s breasts.
 Over the years breasts can lose their shape and firmness due to pregnancy, nursing and loss of skin elasticity, causing them to sag.
 Mastopexy will raise and reshape breasts—slowing the effects of aging and gravity.
-This procedure can reduce the size of the areola, the darker skin surrounding the nipple.
-If you are considering a breast lift surgery in New York visit Laser & Cosmetic Surgery Specialists in Newburgh.

 As with all plastic surgery, realistic expectations and emotional stability are important.
 Though breasts of any size can be lifted, women with smaller breasts enjoy longer lasting results.

 Though not a simple operation, mastopexy is normally safe when performed by a qualified plastic surgeon such as Dr. Beran.
-Breast lifts are usually performed under general anesthesia.
-Local anesthesia may be used with a sedative if the incision is small; you’ll be awake but relaxed, and will feel minimal discomfort.
+He usually performs breast lift under general anesthesia.
+We may use local anesthesia with a sedative if the incision is small; you’ll be awake but relaxed, and will feel minimal discomfort.

 The surgery may take between 1 1/2 to 3 1/2 hours.
 A more common approach involves an incision along the natural contour of the breast where excess skin will be removed.
 The nipple and areola are then repositioned.
 The skin surrounding the areola is brought together to reshape the breast, with stitches around the areola and the lower breast area.

 As with any surgery, there are possible complications.
 A patient may suffer an adverse reaction to the anesthesia (rare), or experience bleeding and infection following a breast lift, causing scars to widen.
-Poor healing and wider scars are more common with patients who smoke.
+Poor healing and wider scars, however, are more common with breast lift newburgh patients who smoke.

 For best results, follow your physician’s advice both before and after surgery.

-After surgery, your stitches will be covered with gauze and an elastic bandage or a surgical bra will hold the breasts in place.
+After surgery, we will cover your stitches with gauze and an elastic bandage or a surgical bra will hold the breasts in place.
 Your breasts will be bruised, swollen, and you may experience some mild discomfort for a couple of days.
 Your doctor may prescribe pain medication.
 A soft support bra replaces the bandages or surgical bra after a few days.
 In the recovery stage, it is important to wear the bra at all times.